 - Integrative.
 Multiple treatment approaches are often used and emphasizes importance of diet and lifestyle.

 - Restorative.
 Tests and treatments are designed to zero in on the underlying problem and optimize function, prevent and reverse disease, and improve the quality of your life.

 - Preventative.
 Treatments always entail that you engage in lifestyle and dietary changes that will help prevent chronic illness.

 - Evidence-based.
 Based on the latest research from peer-reviewed medical journals, and uncorrupted by corporate and political interests.

 What conditions do we treat?

-Conventional medicine will have specialist for each body part: cardiologists for the heart, podiatrists for the feet, dermatologists for the skin, gastroenterologists for the digestive system, and neurologists for the brain and nervous system.
+Conventional medicine will have a specialist for each body part: cardiologists for the heart, podiatrists for the feet, dermatologists for the skin, gastroenterologists for the digestive system, and neurologists for the brain and nervous system.
 But in chiropractic we see all body parts as an interconnected whole, within a larger environment.
 So when we treat the spine, brain, nervous system we understand that it will have an effect on all of the other parts of the body.

 If we were to work with you as a patient, we would look at the big picture, look at the common patterns, look at examination results, and zero in on treating the most important system or systems in your body that would have the greatest impact on your overall health.
 This approach tends to help you recover fast and more completely and allows us as chiropractors to treat a wide variety of health problems, including (but not limited to):